 Spitzing makes expensive and extra-light carbon fiber frames, and they had an unusual step-through at their tent called the “Schwabing” (that is the name of a trendy cultural district in Munich).
-As you can see in the pic above, they have no seat-tube, and the chain-stay is cantilevered from the rear axle to support the seat.
-Plus the 14S battery is mounted under the downtube (Spitzing is calling it 48V, but we have been calling 14 cells in series a 52V pack).
+As you can see in the pic above, they have no seat-tube, and the seat-stay is cantilevered from the rear axle to support the seat.
+Plus the 14S battery is mounted under the downtube (Spitzing is calling it 48V, but…we have been calling 14 cells in series a 52V pack).

 It also uses a Gates belt-drive with a NuVinci hub.
 With 120-Nm of wheel torque from the TQ motor, city riders with steep hills will benefit from a mid drive system that was actually developed for off-road mountains.
 If you can find a dealer, the retail is roughly $6500.